tuvllms/nlp-spring-2025/_pages/logistics.md

 - techniques for ensuring LLM safety and security
 - alternatives to token-based models and transformers

-Students will gain practical expertise in designing, training, evaluating, and applying advanced LLMs, preparing them to tackle real-world challenges and adapt LLMs to diverse tasks and contexts.
+Students will gain practical expertise in designing, training, evaluating, and applying LLMs, preparing them to tackle real-world challenges and adapt LLMs to diverse tasks and contexts.

 ***